 (1aa) The conservation, protection or management of water resources is to be regarded as a public work for the purposes of this Act and Part 9 of the Land Administration Act 1997, even though the conservation, protection or management of water resources may be achieved on or in relation to an area of land without any works being carried out on the land.

-(1a) Subject to this Act, any relevant Act and the terms and conditions of any operating licence granted to it under the Water Services Licensing Act 1995, the Corporation may carry out —

-(a) works for the purposes of this Act or any relevant Act that are intended to provide, or are related to the provision of, water services; and

-(b) such other works as are requested by, and undertaken wholly or in part at the expense of, any other person being works of a kind that are related to the provision of water services.
+[(1a) deleted]

 (2) The provisions of this Part have effect in relation to works carried out under and for the purposes of a relevant Act, except in so far as that relevant Act contains provisions inconsistent with the provisions of this Part in which case effect shall be given to the provisions of the relevant Act.

 [Section 82 inserted by No. 25 of 1985 s.
 19; amended by No. 73 of 1995 s.
 37; No. 67 of 2003 s.
 62; No. 38 of 2007 s.
-121 and 135.]
+121 and 135; No. 25 of 2012 s.
+92.]

 83. Powers relating to works

-(1) For the purposes of its functions under this Act or a relevant Act the Corporation, subject to Part VI, may —

-(a) enter upon any land, street, premises or thing and acquire, provide or construct —

-(i) wells, reservoirs, dams, pumping stations, pumping mains, water treatment plants and distributory works and such other works as in its opinion may be required for the purposes of the supply of water; and

-(ii) main and reticulation sewers, pumping stations, pumping mains, ocean outlets, wastewater treatment plants and such other works as in its opinion may be required for sewerage purposes; and

-(iii) drains, compensating basins, pipes, pumping stations, pumping mains and such other works as in its opinion may be required for main drains or drainage purposes,

-and may do all such things as may be necessary or convenient for the construction, maintenance, repair, alteration, replacement, use, discontinuance or removal of any works for the provision of water services and works ancillary to the provision of water services; and

-(b) carry out such other works, including the construction of premises and the provision of facilities, as may be necessary for the purposes of this Act or a relevant Act.
+[(1) deleted]

 (1a) For the purposes of the Minister’s functions under this Act or a relevant Act the Minister, subject to Part VI, may —

 (a) enter upon any land, street, premises or thing and acquire, provide or construct wells, reservoirs, dams and such other works as in the Minister’s opinion may be required for the purposes of the conservation or management of water; and